 OUSD (A&S) expects CMMC to be fully implemented by the end of fall 2020.
 Here’s the expected timeframe for rolling out CMMC:

-- June 2020: CMMC will feature in Requests for Information (RFI’s)
+- September 2020: CMMC featured in some new contracts and Requests for Information (RFI’s)

 What’s the Essence of CMMC Certification?